madelson/PrecompiledRegex.Fody/README.md

 ### Other Benefits

 - **Compile-time validation**: because pre-compiled regular expressions are evaluated at build time, PrecompiledRegex.Fody can and does report a build error if a pattern does not represent a valid regular expression
 - **Object re-use**: For efficiency, pre-compiled regex instances are cached and re-used for the lifetime of the application.
 However, this is done lazily such that no work happens before a Regex object is actually required.
-For regexes that have a mtach timeout specified, the last instance will be re-used if the timeouts match.
+For regexes that have a match timeout specified, the last instance will be re-used if the timeouts match.
 In most real cases (where the timeout for a single pattern does not vary), this should result in 100% re-use.

 ## Functionality and Limitations